SagarRajput1/app/README.md

 - **Engagement**: Users can complete quizzes and track their progress.
 - **Goal**: To raise awareness and knowledge of security practices among users.

+## How to run the Application

+### Step 1.
+Export the source code in the Visuak Studio code
+### Step 2.
+Install NPM in both reactnative & server and then give run command to both.
+For e.g. npm start for reactnative & npm run dev for the server.
+### Step 3.
+Connect Mobile and Laptop with same network and then open the Expo Go application in your mobile and scan the QR code shown in reactnative terminal.
+### Step 4.
+Now, application is ready to use for the end user.

 ## License